2020 PDC Home Tour Play-Offs

 The 2020 Low6 Home Tour Play-Offs was a special tournament organised by the Professional Darts Corporation for players to play indoor tournaments at their homes during the COVID-19 pandemic.

 It began on 17 April 2020 with the 2020 PDC Home Tour, with the Play-Offs commencing on 26 May 2020, and ended on 5 June 2020.
 The tournament was open to all players who had a PDC Tour Card in 2020.

-The winner was Nathan Aspinall, who won the final Championship Group finishing ahead of Gary Anderson, Jonny Clayton and Jelle Klaasen.
+The winner was Nathan Aspinall, who won the final Championship Group, finishing ahead of Gary Anderson, Jonny Clayton and Jelle Klaasen.

-Therefore Aspinall was awarded with a place in the 2020 Grand Slam of Darts.
+Therefore, Aspinall earned a place in the 2020 Grand Slam of Darts.

 Format

-In the play-offs phase taking place between 26 May and 2 June, the 32 winners will again be put into groups of four, where all players will play each other over one night, but each match is now a best of 11 legs match, but all other rules being the same.
-The eight winners in the second phase will then move into a semi-final group stage taking place on 3 & 4 June, with the top two in each group moving forward to the Championship Group stage, where the winner will become the champion.
+In the play-offs phase taking place between 26 May and 2 June, the 32 winners were again put into groups of four, where all players played each other over one night, but each match was now a best of 11 legs match, but all other rules were the same.
+The eight winners in the second phase then moved into a semi-final group stage taking place on 3 and 4 June, with the top two in each group moving forward to the Championship Group stage, where the winner was to become the champion.

-Each match will be a best of 11 legs match, with the winner of each match getting two points on the table.
-Should there be a tie on points after all the matches, the leg difference will determine the winner, should that also be equal, the result between the two players is taken into account.
-Should there be a three-way tie for first place, the overall average of the players will then be taken into account.
+Each match was a best of 11 legs match, with the winner of each match getting two points on the table.
+In case of a tie on points after all the matches, the leg difference determined the winner.
+If that was also equal, the result between the two players was taken into account.
+In case of a three-way tie for first place, the overall average of the players was to be taken into account.